-- 1. attendance and participation in class to the satisfaction of the Instructor Part of the Participation expectation is the completion of 4 reflection reports due according to course outline below - 2. attendance and satisfactory participation and engagement in the inter-cultural exposure event - 3. satisfactory completion of the final paper and self-evaluation in the course
+1. attendance and participation in class to the satisfaction of the Instructor Part of the Participation expectation is the completion of 4 reflection reports due according to course outline below

+- 2. attendance and satisfactory participation and engagement in arranged inter-cultural exposure events - 3.
+Satisfactory completion of a self-evaluation report based on the inter-cultural exposure events. - 4. satisfactory completion of the final reflection paper